Sampler, Chapter 1

 The next racer he encountered, a big green Kawasaki liter bike, coughed suddenly as it approached Turn Three, belching a puff of black exhaust that left a haze trailing behind.
 Kyle immediately sat up and straightened his line as the Kawasaki wobbled and slowed.
 A quick dive towards the turn’s perimeter set him up for a precarious outside pass as he approached the upcoming left-hander.
 Kyle rolled on the throttle and leaned deeply to the left.

-Time began to slow as Kyle felt tires whispering of relinquished grip.
-His split-second decision to pass on the outside didn't account for the slick track conditions resulting from yesterday's Formula One race.
-Rubber marbles, the scraps from race car tires, lined the outside of the racetrack like tiny sentinels, waiting motionless to snatch the wheels out from under some poor unsuspecting motorcycle.
+Time began to slow as Kyle felt his tires whispering of a relinquished grip.
+His split-second decision to pass on the outside didn’t account for the track’s slick conditions resulting from yesterday’s Indy car race.
+Rubber marbles, the scraps from race car tires, lined the outside of the racetrack like tiny sentinels.
+They waited motionless, hoping to snatch the wheels out from under an unsuspecting motorcycle.

 Deep down, Kyle knew that this crash was going to be a bad one.
 In a strange disassociation from his body, Kyle watched the front of his bike slowly wash out.
 A jarring thump to his left shoulder abruptly invaded his silent reverie.
 Time curiously sped up.
 Kyle felt himself flung head over heels.
 Then, in what seemed like an eternity, Kyle abstractedly watched his bike slide towards the tire barrier at over 80 mph, only to hook on the outside edge of the track and cartwheel away.
 Plastic and fiberglass shards flew in all directions.
 Somewhere in the back of his mind, he registered that this frame-by-frame movement was occurring where Time had nearly stopped.